 - RNOEA: created in 1987, this national network for epidemiological observation in poultry farming is coordinated by ANSES’s Ploufragan-Plouzané laboratory.
 Its 55 participants (veterinarians working in laboratories, private practice and employed by companies) send in their professional observations on a voluntary basis.
 The data they provide are the only epidemiological information available on the diseases found in French poultry farms.
 While not exhaustive, this facilitates understanding of the current situation for all the poultry farming sectors as a whole, and makes it possible to monitor the evolution of diseases and detect possible emerging pathogens.

 - RÉSAPATH: its goal is to monitor antimicrobial resistance in pathogenic bacteria isolated from animals.
 The network has been in existence since 1982 and today has extended its sphere of activity to the surveillance of antimicrobial resistance in most bacteria responsible for animal infections.
 It is coordinated by the ANSES laboratories of Lyon and Ploufragan-Plouzané.
-In 2010, Résapath mobilised 59 public and private laboratories in 52 French départements and collected data on resistance for over 20,000 strains of bacteria per year.
+Résapath mobilises 74 laboratories in 99 French départements and collects data on resistance for over 50,000 strains of bacteria each year.

 - SAGIR: founded in 1986 by the French National Office for Hunting and Wildlife (ONCFS), this network monitors wildlife deaths and attempts to identify their causes.
 It is based on a network of field observers, mainly hunters and ONCFS workers.
 The analyses conducted by the departmental testing laboratories on animals found dead or dying are collected in a database managed by ANSES’s Nancy Laboratory for Rabies and Wildlife.